daleymj/Draft-Sharks-Technical-Task/README.md

 I wrote up a .scss file and converted it to .css for the browser

-I used flex-box for all the responsiveness
+I used flex-box to make it responsive and beautiful across all devices.